7Ji/ampart/README.md

     CE_FLASH         1b2000000(   6.78G)  20000000( 512.00M)     4
     ==============================================================
     Warning: Overlap found in partition table, this is extremely dangerous as your Android installation might already be broken.
-    - Please confirm if you've failed with ceemmc as it may overlay data with CE_STORAGE
     - If your device bricks, do not blame on ampart as it's just the one helping you discovering it Disk size totalling 7818182656 (7.28G) according to partition table
     Warning: input is a device, check if any partitions under its corresponding emmc disk '/dev/mmcblk0' is mounted...